 "Solar has a variety of opportunities for mechanical and electrical engineers as well as engineers with MBA's," Cal reports.

-Solar, the leading builder of industrial turbines up to 10,600 hp, is ponent subassembly and product testing.
+Solar, the leading builder of industrial turbines up to 10,600 hp, is looking for engineers with backgrounds in aerodynamics, thermodynamics, combustion, machine ponent subassembly and product testing.
 Engineers with an interest in rotating machinery and its applications in the worldwide oil and gas industry.
 Solar is located in San Diego.
 And aside from the more obvious year round outdoor attractions of this area, San Diego has an extremely active cultural life - symphony, museums, ballet, theatre, and a number of other exciting events.
 Our representative will be on campus Tuesday, February 27.
-If vou're interested in getting your career off on the right note, sign up at the placement office, call Tom Graham collect, (714) 238-6027, or write in confidence to Solar Turbines International, San Diego, CA 92138.
+If you're interested in getting your career off on the right note, sign up at the placement office, call Tom Graham collect, (714) 238-6027, or write in confidence to Solar Turbines International, San Diego, CA 92138.
 You'll find working and living in San Diego is music to your ears.

-Second Scene Tryouts for 2 Plays
+ATHIS IS LITE, AND I'M HAPPY?

+Happy Hairston Former Basketball Whiz

+lite (6)

+LITE BEER FROM MILLER.

+EVERYTHING YOU ALWAYS WANTED

+IN A BEER.
+AND LESS.
-Indiana upsets Iowa, Ohio St. leads Big Ten

-Junior Mike Woodson scored 31 points Thursday as Indiana upset 12th-ranked Iowa 64-62 in Big Ten college basketball as the Hoosiers hit 7-of-12 free throws in the game's final seven minutes to hold off the Hawkeyes.

-The Hawkeyes, who started the game sharing the conference lead with Ohio State, suffered their fourth conference loss in 15 games when Kevin Boyle missed a 20-foot shot with two seconds to play.

-Iowas, 18-6 overall, trailed 58-50 with 5:47 to play.
-Baskets by Tom Norman, Boyle and Dick Peth cut Iowa's deficit to 58-56 and with 3:16 left a Norman field goal made the score 59-58 Indiana.

-Freshman Randy Wittman hit both ends of a one-and-one with 14 seconds left, giving Indiana a 63-60 edge.
+Indiana upsets Iowa, Ohio St. leads Big Ten Junior Mike Woodson scored 31 points Thursday as Indiana upset 12th-ranked Iowa 64-62 in Big Ten college basketball as the Hoosiers hit 7-of-12 free throws in the game's final seven minutes to hold off the Hawkeyes.
+The Hawkeyes, who started the game sharing the conference lead with Ohio State, suffered their fourth conference loss in 15 games when Kevin Boyle missed a 20-foot shot with two seconds to Iowas, 18-6 overall, trailed 58-50 with 5:47 to play.
+Baskets by Tom Norman, Boyle and Dick Peth cut Iowa's deficit to 58-56 and with 3:16 left a Norman field goal made the score 59-58 Freshman Randy Wittman hit both ends of a one-and-one with 14 seconds left, giving Indiana a 63-60 edge.
+Kenny Arnold 63-60 edge.
 Kenny Arnold scored for the Hawkeyes with a layup with seven seconds to play and Woodson hit a free throw with six seconds left, completing the scoring.
 Junior guard Ron Lester, Iowa with 19 points.
-Senior Scott Eells came off the bench to score 1 points for Indiana, 8-7 and 16-11.

-Indiana, selecting its shots carefully in the second half, hit 13-of-17 from the field.

-'The most critical point for us was when we got behind 28-22 in the first half and then came back to tie at the half," Indiana Coach Bobby Knight said in a postgame quote sheet distributed by the school's sports information director.
+Senior Scott Eells came off the bench to score 1 points for Indiana, 8-7 and 16-11 Indiana, selecting its shots carefully in the second half, hit 13-of-17 from the field.
+"The most critical point for us was when we got behind 28-22 in the first half and then came back to tie at the half," Indiana Coach Bobby Knight said in a postgame quote sheet distributed by the school's sports information director.

 "Indiana played disciplined basketball and their shot selection was definitely the difference in the game," Iowa Coach Lute Olson said.
 "I thought we played well, but obviously not well enough to win," he added.

-Ohio State 73, Illinois 55

-COLUMBUS, Ohio [AP] - Herb Williams matched his career high with 34 points Thursday night, lifting 14th-ranked Ohio State to a 73-55 victory over Illinois and the undisputed Big Ten basketball lead.

-Williams, a 6-foot-10 sopho-more, had scored 34 points in his first college game last season.
+Obio State 73, Illinois 55 COLUMBUS, Ohio [AP] - Herb Williams matched his career high with 34 points Thursday night, lifting 14th-ranked Ohio State to a 73-55 victory over Illinois and the undisputed Big Ten basket- Williams, a 6-foot-10 sophomore, had scored 34 points in his first college game last season.